WilhelmusLab/ice-floe-tracker-pipeline/README.md

 ### Tips for running the code locally for development

+When working locally, we have found VSCode to be a good interface for development.

 #### Cylc local development
 When working locally and using the Cylc local pipeline, double check that the Docker client is running and clean the Docker cache to make sure you are using the latest images.
 - [ ] delete any existing images from the Docker Dashboard